 - Occasionally may need to have accounts audited

-Benefits of the Trinidad and Tobago Subsidiary Setup Process
+Benefits of Setting Up a Trinidad and Tobago Subsidiary

 While the Trinidad and Tobago subsidiary setup process can take weeks or months, there are benefits when you finally incorporate.
 An LLC will protect your parent company, as it will have limited liability from the subsidiary.
 You can also start working in Trinidad and Tobago legally — hiring employees, finding new customers, and growing your bottom line.

 However, Globalization Partners provides these benefits and more through Trinidad and Tobago subsidiary outsourcing.
 We use our existing subsidiary for companies that want to incorporate fast.
 When you use our infrastructure, you don’t need to establish your own subsidiary, and we’ll handle all compliance laws on your behalf.